Towards an Elementary Formulation of the Riemann Hypothesis in Terms of Permutation Groups

-Note that by the prime number theorem, $li^{-1}(n)$ is approximately equal to the $n$-th prime number $p_n$.
-This brings us to the central question of this note: Can $li^{-1}(n)$ can be replaced by $p_n$ in the above equivalence?
+Note that by the prime number theorem, $\mathrm{li}^{-1}(n)$ is approximately equal to the $n$-th prime number $p_n$.
+This brings us to the central question of this paper: Can $\mathrm{li}^{-1}(n)$ be replaced by $p_n$ in the above equivalence?
 In what follows, we give a partial answer to this question.

-Throughout this note we let $p_n$ denote the $n$-th prime number and $\zeta(s)$ denote the Riemann $\zeta$ function.

 \begin{theorem} If the Riemann Hypothesis is true, then

 for all $n\ge 1$. \end{theorem}